ci-for-research/self-hosted-runners/windows-surf-hpc-cloud/README.md

 I [duplicated](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) the [https://github.com/ci-for-science/example-gpu-houston](https://github.com/ci-for-science/example-gpu-houston) repo to my own account and made it private.

+I cloned [https://github.com/ci-for-science/self-hosted-runners/](https://github.com/ci-for-science/self-hosted-runners/) repo locally.

-I changed dir to `../ubuntu-surf-hpc-cloud/runner/`, because the playbook and other files are there.
+I changed dir to `ubuntu-surf-hpc-cloud/runner/`, because the playbook and other files are there.

 I copied `hosts.example` to `hosts` and updated it to connect to the VM.